 Adoption Laws and Qualifications

-Virginia adoption laws and qualifications.
+Adoption is a legal process, and couples and individuals considering adoption should work closely with an adoption professional to understand Virginia adoption laws and qualifications.
 Read on to learn more about adoption requirements for birth parents and adoptive families in Richmond and throughout the state.

 For Birth Parents

 To legally complete an adoption, birth parents must sign paperwork relinquishing their parental rights after the child is born.
-Information about executing consent, along with other birth parent rights and legal responsibilities, is available on our
+Information about executing consent, along with other birth parent rights and legal responsibilities, is available on our Adoption in Virginia page.

 For Adoptive Families

 Prospective parents in Virginia must meet certain state criteria and follow laws regulating adoption finalization, adoption expenses and more.
-Information about these and other adoption and foster care laws is available
+Information about these and other adoption and foster care laws is available here.

 County Courts